Fatal insomnia: Silvano, 1983, Bologna, Italy

 In late 1983, Italian neurologist/sleep expert Dr. Ignazio Roiter received a patient at the University of Bologna hospital's sleep institute.
 The man, known only as Silvano, decided in a rare moment of consciousness to be recorded for future studies and to donate his brain for research in hopes of finding a cure for future victims.

+In 1986, Lugaresi and colleagues first named and described in detail the clinical and histopathological features of fatal familial insomnia.
+This report was primarily based on the aforementioned Silvano.
+Dr. Roiter referred the case to Prof. Elio Lugaresi, a well-known sleep expert, who, along with his colleagues, carried out advanced sleep analyses.
+As Silvano's condition quickly deteriorated, Lugaresi arranged for a postmortem neuropathological examination of the brain to be carried out by Dr. Gambetti, Lugaresi's former trainee.
+The collaboration of these two groups led to the 1986 publication.
+At the time, a prion disease was not suspected due to a lack of prion-related histopathology and frozen brain tissue for advanced analysis.
+However, due to the devotion of Dr. Roiter and Silvano's family, more cases were obtained, resulting in the classification of FFI as a familial prion disease tied to the 178Asn genetic mutation.

 Unnamed American patient, 2001

-In a 2006 published article, Schenkein and Montagna wrote of a 52-year-old American man who was able to exceed the average survival time by nearly one year with various strategies that included vitamin therapy and meditation, different stimulants and hypnotics, and even complete sensory deprivation in an attempt to induce sleep at night and increase alertness during the day.
+In an article published in 2006, Schenkein and Montagna wrote of a 52-year-old American man who was able to exceed the average survival time by nearly one year with various strategies that included vitamin therapy and meditation, different stimulants and hypnotics and even complete sensory deprivation in an attempt to induce sleep at night and increase alertness during the day.
 He managed to write a book and drive hundreds of miles in this time, but nonetheless, over the course of his trials, the man succumbed to the classic four-stage progression of the illness.

 Egyptian man, 2011, Netherlands

 In 2011, the first reported case in the Netherlands was of a 57-year-old man of Egyptian descent.
-The man came in with symptoms of double vision and progressive memory loss, and his family also noted he had recently become disoriented, paranoid, and confused.
-While he tended to fall asleep during random daily activities, he experienced vivid dreams and random muscular jerks during normal slow-wave sleep.
-After four months of these symptoms, he began to have convulsions in his hands, trunk, and lower limbs while awake.
+The man came in with symptoms of double vision and progressive memory loss, and his family also noted he had recently become disoriented, paranoid and confused.
+Whilst he tended to fall asleep at random during daily activities, he experienced vivid dreams and random muscular jerks during normal slow-wave sleep.
+After four months of these symptoms, he began to have convulsions in his hands, trunk and lower limbs while awake.
 The person died at age 58, seven months after the onset of symptoms.
 An autopsy revealed mild atrophy of the frontal cortex and moderate atrophy of the thalamus.
 The latter is one of the most common signs of FFI.